DONT BUY IT, MAKE IT

 If I won the lottery I’d still make things instead of buying everything new.
 There’s no more satisfying feeling than making something for a third of the price it would cost new.
 Or in finding a second hand bargain and feeling a bit smug that you didn’t pay full price and you potentially saved it from landfill.

 Making things and having a go myself is just what I’ve always done.
 There are lots of things I can’t do (plastering, plumbing or electrics for example) but a lot of things I’ll try.
 In this blog I document things I make, from sewing my clothes to home decorating, upcyling furniture and trying different crafts.
 I hope I inspire you to have a go too!

 Having recently moved in to a 1930s fixer upper a lot of my posts will likely be about renovating a house.
 Thanks for visiting, I hope you come back!

 If you’d like information about working with me please get in touch via the contact page.

 I’m a pattern designer, crafter, sewist, painter/decorator, furniture upholsterer, sometime gardener and blogger.
 I have just launched a range of marbled fabrics and wallpapers on Spoonflower.

 From 2012-2014 I wrote a blog called Shoestring Splendour with my friend Katie.
 We wrote about lovely things you could make and do on a shoestring budget: day trips, recipes, craft, upcycling, make up, interior styling, diy and much more.
-We were featured in Mollie Makes magazine which was very exciting and drove our stats sky hight!
-Now Katie is a freelancer book (and other things) marketeer who writes about promoting yourself on social media as well as her life as a freelancer at Katie Morwenna.
+We were featured in Mollie Makes magazine but decided to give up the blog when various life events took over.
+(Now Katie is a freelancer book marketeer who writes about promoting yourself on social media as well as her life as a freelancer at Katie Morwenna.)